poet, critic, translator, docta puella

 A. E. Stallings

 A.E.
 Stallings is an American poet who studied Classics at the University of Georgia and Oxford.
 She has published four collections of poetry, Archaic Smile, Hapax, and Olives, and most recently, Like, a finalist for the Pulitzer Prize.
 She has published three verse translations, Lucretius's The Nature of Things (in rhyming fourteeners!), Hesiod's Works and Days, and an illustrated The Battle Between the Frogs and the Mice.
-A selected poems, This Afterlife, is forthcoming from FSG in the US and Carcanet in the UK.
+A selected poems, This Afterlife, is just out from FSG in the US and Carcanet in the UK.

 She has received a translation grant from the National Endowment for the Arts, and fellowships from United States Artists, the Guggenheim Foundation, and the MacArthur Foundation.
 She is also a member of the American Academy of Arts and Sciences.
 She speaks and lectures widely on a variety of topics, and has been a faculty member at conferences such as the The Sewanee Summer Writers' Conference and Breadloaf.

-Having studied in Athens, Georgia, she now lives in Athens, Greece, with her husband, the journalist, John Psaropoulos, and their children, Jason and Atalanta.
+Having studied in Athens, Georgia, she now lives in Athens, Greece, with her husband, the journalist, John Psaropoulos.
+They have two children, Jason and Atalanta.